caraway-and-rye/caraway-and-rye.github.io/recipes/cakes/mothers-layered-honey-cake.md

 Leave the dough to cool down a little then divide it in 4-5 pieces.
 Keep them covered in a warm place or else the dough will harden and it will be hard to work with.

 Taking one piece at a time, use a rolling pin to make a thin rectangular sheet.
 Butter the bottom of a biscuit tray and place the rectangle of dough on it, stretching a little to fit.
 Bake for about 8 mins until it starts to brown.

+*Tip.
+When removing the biscuit from the tray, use a long knife to detach it from the bottom of the tray.
+Before sliding it off on the stack of biscuits, trim any edges curved down the biscuit tray because the biscuit will harden quickly.*

-While baking the biscuit sheets, make the filling.
+While baking the biscuit sheets, start making the filling.

 Bring the **milk** with some **sugar** to a boil, then add the **coarse semolina** while whisking continually.
 Leave to cool for a little, then mix in some **vanilla** essence, the **lemon juice** and **zest**.
 Let the cooked semolina to cool off completely.
 Cream the **butter** and then mix in the semolina.

 Place a biscuit sheet on a tray, spread with half the semolina filling, then top with another biscuit sheet.
 Spread with **apricot jam** and top with another biscuit sheet.
-If you have 2 biscuit sheets left, spread again with apricot jam, and use the remaining semolina as your last layer of filling.
+Repeat.
+If you made 5 biscuit sheets, then do a 2nd layer of jam filling.

 Leave the cake to soften overnight or until it's soft enough to cut (12-36h depending on how thick the biscuit sheets were and how soon after baking they got filled).
 Cut the cake in small pieces and serve.

 ### Source:

-My mother's old Romanian cookbook she got soon after her wedding
+My mother's old Romanian cookbook which she got soon after her wedding